danielflopes/public/Beliefs.md

 - We have no cosmic significance.
 "We are stardust."

 ##On Health
-- Every food we eat will have a good or bad impact in your (long term) health.
+- Every food we eat will have a good or bad impact in our (long term) health.
 - The more refined the food is, the unhealthier it is.
 - There isn't an irrefutable best diet, food, or workout.
 There is still not enough data to fully understand the consequences of different food, diets and workouts on different human bodies.